ansyblenetwork/sdg/_posts/2020-11-01-temperament-why-there-are-twelve-notes.md

 $$\frac{1}{2}, \frac{1}{3}, \frac{1}{5}, \frac{1}{7}, \frac{3}{5}, \frac{3}{7}, \frac{5}{7}.$$

 Here I have chosen fractions involving 1 and primes from 3 through 7.
 The lower the integers, the greater the consonance.
-I have also included 1/2 but omitted other pairings involving 2, due to _octave equivalence_, discussed next.
+I have also included 1/2 but omitted other pairings involving 2, due to _octave equivalence_, We discuss this next.

 ### Octave equivalence